john-yuan/graphql-toolkit/packages/codegen/README.md

 ## How to get GraphQL introspection?

-You can use the following GraphQL query code to query the introspection:
+You can use the following GraphQL query to query the introspection:

 ```gql
 query IntrospectionQuery {